ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

    ..
 NOTE::

-      If an :class:`EvaluationCallback` is associated with the problem then it is the user's responsibility to call :func:`EvaluationCalback::PrepareForEvaluation` it before
+      If an :class:`EvaluationCallback` is associated with the problem then it is the user's responsibility to call its :func:`EvaluationCalback::PrepareForEvaluation` method before
       calling this method.

       This is because, if the user calls this method multiple times, we cannot tell if the underlying parameter blocks have changed between calls or not.
-So if ``EvaluateResidualBlock`` was responsible for calling the
+So if ``EvaluateResidualBlock`` was responsible for calling
       :func:`EvaluationCalback::PrepareForEvaluation`, it will have to
-      do it everytime it is called.
-Which makes the common case where the parameter blocks do not change, inefficient.
-So we leave it to the user to call the
+      do so everytime it is called.
+This makes the common case where the parameter blocks do not change between calls to ``EvaluateResidualBlocks`` inefficient.
+So we leave it to the user to call :func:`EvaluationCallback::PrepareForEvaluation` as
-      :func:`EvaluationCalback::PrepareForEvaluation` as needed.
+      needed.

 .. function:: bool Problem::Evaluate(const Problem::EvaluateOptions& options, double* cost, vector<double>* residuals, vector<double>* gradient, CRSMatrix* jacobian)

    Evaluate a :class:`Problem`.
-Any of the output pointers can be `NULL`.
+Any of the output pointers can be `nullptr`.
 Which residual blocks and parameter blocks are used is controlled by the :class:`Problem::EvaluateOptions` struct below.

    ..
 NOTE::